dewberryants/oGUIlem/README.md

 # OGUILEM

-A graphical user interface (GUI) for the global optimization program paket [OGOLEM](https://www.ogolem.org/).
+A graphical user interface (GUI) for the global optimization program package [OGOLEM](https://www.ogolem.org/).

 Because OGOLEM is very prohibitive in its initial setup of calculations, this simple GUI aims to simplify the process by providing guidance and additional documentation.